So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 PSA Auction Prices Realized (APR)

-PSA now has a section for every card called APR (Auction Prices Realized) which pulls in this data, allowing for more updated valuation information.
+PSA now has a section for every card called APR (Auction Prices Realized), which pulls in this data and allows for more updated valuation information.

-Below, is an example, showing the latest auction data for the 1952 Topps Mantle card.
-Users have the ability to click through to the actual auction link, with the ability to also zoom in on the card image.
+Below is an example showing the latest auction data for the 1952 Topps Mantle card.
+Users can click through to the actual auction link and zoom in on the card image.

-We hope this guide will be helpful in determining your sports card values.
+We hope this guide will help determine your sports card values.

 We’d also be happy to provide a free estimate on the value of your collection.